Do you know what today is? For some of us it is Christmas Eve.

 But, come tomorrow I will be feasting on some pork, potatoes, veggies, this creamy chicken, salads, and desserts.
 Yes, desserts.
 Plural.

 About this creamy chicken.
 It’s seriously delicious.
 Honest to goodness.
 My husband thinks that it tastes exactly like those frozen dinners by Michelinas.
 I’m supposed to take that as a complement because that used to be his absolute favorite before he met me and my kitchen.

 I think it just tastes darn good.
 We always go back for seconds and then sop up the bit of sauce left behind with some crusty bread.
 I also serve it with a leafy green salad on the side and a bottle of Chardonnay.
 YUM!
 I’m getting hungry!

-Couple of commenters found the sauce to be too soupy.
+***Original recipe is with 2 cans of chicken broth, I have reduced it to one because commenters found the sauce to be too soupy.
 If you want a thicker sauce, I recommend reducing the broth to one can instead of two.
 Second option would be to thicken the sauce with butter and flour:

 You will need 2 tablespoons butter and 2 tablespoons flour.